lukegg/lukegg/README.md

-# 👋🏻 Hi, I’m @lukegg
+# 👋🏻 Hi, I’m Luke

-I usually follow topics and discussions here on GitHub as opposed to committing code, as I'm still fairly new to the whole thing.
+I usually follow topics and discussions here on GitHub as opposed to committing code.
+But who knows, all my repos are private. 🤷

 Cheers!